Codeomicronzeta/Churn-Model/README.md

   b.
 Method for dealing with imbalance in the dataset.<br>
   c.
 Creating and testing Models for Churn Prediction.<br>

-2. `Churn Model.pdf` is a pdf file of `Churn Model.ipynb` jupyter notebook for proper viewing and displaying of plots created using Plotly.<br>
+2. `Churn Model.pdf` and `Churn Model.html` are pdf and html files respectively of `Churn Model.ipynb` jupyter notebook for proper viewing and displaying of plots created using Plotly.<br>

 3. `churn.py` is python file consisting of code for creating a basic Dashboard which displays interacive Data Visualizations using Dash library.<br>
 4. `assets` is a folder consisting of css templates used in the creation of Dashboard.
 Dash library requires this folder for implementing CSS.<br>